-3. Upon confirmation of availability of the proposed name, registration and verification of the address is carried out.
+3. Upon confirmation of the availability of the proposed name, registration, and verification of the address are carried out.

-4. After verification, a letter of recognition is issued if the Director of Co-operatives is satisfied with This letter gives the cooperative approval to operate as a cooperative society for three years.
+4. After verification, a letter of recognition is issued if the Director of Co-operatives is satisfied.
+This letter gives the cooperative approval to operate as a cooperative society for three years.

 PROCEDURE FOR REGISTERING A CO-OPERATIVE SOCIETY IN LAGOS STATE

 1. Submit an application to the Director of Co-operatives at the Ministry of Commerce, Industry, and Cooperatives requesting to be registered as a co-operative society.

 2. The application must be duly signed by the required number of members.
 Details of members are submitted with the application.